 Who doesn’t like games?
+Especially on work holiday like Labor day celebration.
 While your guests might be fine with sitting around, sipping a nice drink, and talking after lunch, getting up and active at the same time is always a good thing.
 It helps digestion, and makes people stick around longer instead of the inevitable “well, I’m full…maybe I’ll go home and take a nap” thoughts creeping into their head.

 There are all sorts of fun party games you can play in your backyard, from the classics (badminton, croquet, that sort of thing) to weirder ones like outdoor scrabble or Twister (always a fun one when people have had a couple already).

 The more reasons you provide to stick around, the longer people will want to do so even after the food is gone and the drinks have dried up.